Towel Day, which takes place on the 25th of May, is an annual celebration of the life and work of comedy writer Douglas Adams.

 More importantly, a towel has immense psychological value.
 For some reason, if a strag (strag = non-hitchhiker) discovers that a hitchhiker has his towel with him, he will automatically assume that he is also in possession of a toothbrush, face flannel, soap, tin of biscuits, flask, compass, map, ball of string, gnat spray, wet weather gear, space suit etc, etc. Furthermore, the strag will then happily lend the hitchhiker any of these or a dozen other items that the hitchhiker might accidentally have "lost".
 What the strag will think is that any man who can hitch the length and breadth of the galaxy, rough it, slum it, struggle against terrible odds, win through, and still knows where his towel is is clearly a man to be reckoned with.

-Special events organised to mark Towel Day include a Vogon Poetry Slam, a party on the computer game Second Life, and meet ups in various bars around the world.
-Also, an online retailer is discounting its towels on this day and there's a towel design competition.
-The great website towelday.org has collected up all the events, plus has more information about what Towel Day is all about, and more details on the life of Douglas Adams too.
+In previous years, special events organised to mark Towel Day have included a Vogon Poetry Slam, a party on the computer game Second Life, and meet ups in various bars around the world.
+The great website towelday.org collects up all the events each year, plus has more information about what Towel Day is all about, and more details on the life of Douglas Adams too.

 Published: Wednesday 25th May 2016